klaasnicolaas/python-energyzero/README.md

 ## About

-A python package with which you can retrieve the dynamic energy prices from [EnergyZero][energyzero] and can therefore also be used for third parties who purchase their energy via EnergyZero, such as:
+A python package with which you can retrieve the dynamic energy/gas prices from [EnergyZero][energyzero] and can therefore also be used for third parties who purchase their energy via EnergyZero, such as:

 - [ANWB Energie](https://www.anwb.nl/huis/energie/anwb-energie)
 - [Mijndomein Energie](https://www.mijndomein.nl/energie)